elixir-europe-training/ELIXIR-TrP-FAIR-Converge/_lesson-plans/findable-data/topics/3-metadata-standards.md

       type: individual or group
       level: beginner
     - learning_outcome: 3
-      activities: "Activity: Findability scavenger hunt.\_Assign a specific, niche life-sciences query (e.g., \"RNA-seq data for Arabidopsis thaliana under drought stress\").
-Get participants to either search for this using google or domain specific repository.\n\nResources: Specialised repository e.g. EBI ArrayExpress or NCBI GEO.
-Participants should have their own laptop\n\nPurpose: Participants should reflect which method was faster and why (i.e., the repository offered filters/facets based on metadata fields like \"organism\" or \"study type\")"
+      activities: "**Exercise:**&#x20;\n\n**Activity:** Findability scavenger hunt.\_Assign a specific, niche life-sciences query (e.g., \"RNA-seq data for Arabidopsis thaliana under drought stress\").
+Get participants to either search for this using google or domain specific repository.\n\n**Resources:** Specialised repository e.g. EBI ArrayExpress or NCBI GEO.
+Participants should have their own laptop\n\n**Purpose:** Participants should reflect which method was faster and why (i.e., the repository offered filters/facets based on metadata fields like \"organism\" or \"study type\")"
       time: '30'
       type: individual or group
       level: intermediate
     - learning_outcome: 2
       activities: >-
+        **Exercise:**

-        Activity: Registry Exploration (Standards Identification).
+        **Activity:** Registry Exploration (Standards Identification).
 Do a short demo on how to use FAIRsharing and what kind of keywords might be best (starting from specific, moving towards generic).
 Remind them that keywords are not only scientific fields but also methods and species.
         Get participants to find a relevant metadata standard to their field.